 In Spring, 2011, I presented a solo khaen recital New Musical Geographies, at various locations in the U.S. The recital featured a number of works written for me, including new pieces by Jeff Herriott, David Loeb, Matthew Welch and Sidney Marquez Boquiren.
 I have presented versions of this recital in the U.S., Singapore, Thailand and Malaysia, including at the Thailand International Composition Festival.

-In Fall, 2017, I will debut a second New Musical Geographies recital, with new compositions by Yu Kuwabara, Vera Ivanova, and H. James Harkins.
+In November, 2017, I debuted a second New Musical Geographies recital, with new compositions by Yu Kuwabara, Vera Ivanova, H. James Harkins, Sidney Marquez Boquiren and myself, and including arrangements of Swedish folk tunes for fiddle, khaen and harp.
+The recital is archived on youtube.

 Modern repertoire for the khaen